Surgical Site Infection

 • Follow the instructions your care team has given you on how to bathe before your procedure.

 • Keep warm before and after surgery.
-Wear warm cloths and wrap in blankets before and after surgery.
-Body temperature has a major influence on the risk of infection after surgery.
+Wear warm clothes and wrap in blankets before and after surgery.
+Body temperature has a big influence on the risk of infection after surgery.
 The surgical team will keep you warm during the procedure.

-• If you are ordered antibiotics to take before surgery, take them as instructed.
+• If you are prescribed antibiotics to take before surgery, take them as told.

 • Wash your hands before touching the wound or changing dressings.

-What are the signs and symptoms of a surgical site infection?
+What are the signs of a surgical site infection?

 • Redness, swelling, new pain, or tenderness at the surgical site.